RigacciOrg/photo-reframe-slideshow/README.md

 following command line:

 ```
-photo-reframe --fullscreen --play path/to/directory
+photo-reframe --fullscreen --play path/to/directory/
 ```

-The program receives the name of a **directory** from the command line and it will search images and a **playlist.txt** file starting from that.
+The program receives the name of a **directory** (or a **playlist**) from the command line and it will search images starting from that location.

+The default, preferred name for the playlist is "playlist_16x9.m3u" (or whatever is the screen width/height ratio imposed by the command line option).
+A fallback default is "playlist.m3u".

-The playlist.txt file contains the filename of the images and their respective geometries, separated by a vertical bar, something like this:
+The playlist contains the filename of the images and their respective geometries, separated by a vertical bar, something like this:

 ```
 IMG_6602.JPG|4000x2250+0+332